Free Printable Worksheets

 10 free worksheets per day • 3 difficulty levels

-Why Subtraction Is Harder Than It Looks
+Why Subtraction Is Harder Than Addition — And Why That Is Normal

 The deeper challenge comes later, with borrowing.
-When a child has to subtract 47 from 83 and the ones column doesn't work out cleanly, they need to understand what it means to trade a ten for ten ones — not just follow a procedure.
+When a child has to subtract 47 from 83 and the ones column does not work out cleanly, they need to understand what it means to trade a ten for ten ones — not just follow a procedure.
 Children who are taught the steps before they understand the concept tend to make systematic errors that get harder to untangle as the numbers get bigger.
 For students building toward multiplication, the addition practice and multiplication practice pages support the arithmetic fluency that higher operations require.

 What You'll Practice